thoughtbot/superglue/docs/tutorial.md

     </a>
     ```

-**The power of props_at**: In both cases, were selectively choosing a block of
+**The power of props_at**: In both cases, we are selectively choosing a block of
 state to fetch from your `props`.
 This helps us update any part of your page
 without full reloads.

-## Real-Time Streaming
+## Super Turbo Stream: Streaming Responses

-Now let's make this truly collaborative.
-Instead of redirecting after form submissions, let's use Super Turbo Streams to update all connected users.

-But first, we need [fragments](./fragments.md) - these give your Rails partials semantic identity so streaming responses can target specific areas for updates.
+We've been redirecting the user back after an item is created.
+This reloads the entire page, it would be nice to just render the `_item.json.props` partial append to the list.

+Now we can!
+We've taken the power of Turbo Streams and ported it to Superglue as Super Turbo Stream.
+Before we get to real time streaming,
+lets start with Super Turbo Streaming responses to surgically update
+our list.

 === "Update templates with fragments"
     Update `app/views/shopping_lists/show.json.props` to add fragment IDs:

+    !!! tip
+        This step declares a fragment with an id of `shopping_list` that we
+        can refer to in the frontend

     ```diff
     json.header do
       json.title "Family Shopping List"
     end

-    + # Set up streaming subscription
-    + json.streamFromShopping stream_from_props("shopping")
-    +
     + json.items(partial: ["item_list", fragment: "shopping_list"]) do
+    - json.items do
-    - json.items @items do |item|
+    -   json.array! @items do |item|
     -     json.id item.id
     -     json.name item.name
     -     json.completed item.completed
     -     json.detailPath item_path(item)
     -     json.toggleForm do
     -       form_props(model: item) do |f|
     -         f.submit "Toggle"
+    -       end
     -     end
     -   end
       end